 Learn To Surf

 When I’m in Maui with kids, they pepper me with questions about surfing.
 And there are few better places to learn to surf than in Maui.
-Surfing is practically a religions in Hawaii.
+Surfing is practically a religion in Hawaii.
 There is no shortage of amazing beaches to learn to surf for kids in Maui.
 Ka’anapali Beach near Lahaina, the Cove in Kihei, and the Launiupoko Beach Park south of Lahaina are some of the best.
 Nearly every town has surf shops and lessons available.
 Don’t forget to pack reef-safe sunscreen for your trip to Maui.
 Many sunscreen chemicals are banned here.

 Experience The Underwater World With An Atlantis Submarine Ride